ajayCreations/ajayCreations/README.md

 2nd startup is anaisha, slow down cuz of lack of marketting !
 3rd startup .... working on it.

-"You'll never know whan you'll get it, so keep trying!" - me.
+"You'll never know when you'll get it, so keep trying!" - me.